Qiskit/qiskit_sphinx_theme/docs_guidelines/apidocs/tutorials.guidelines.rst

 4.2 Each step should be brief
 -----------------------------
 Ideally each step should not take longer than a minute.
-If it is longer than that, please consider ways to show intermediate results of the step, otherwise users do not start worrying about somethings are going wrong.
+If it is longer than that, please consider ways to show intermediate results of the step, or at least make them aware that it takes a while, otherwise users will start worrying that something is going wrong.

 5. Don't try to teach